irondsd/cjournal-api/README.md

 - `"name":string` a name of a patient using the device
 - `"device_type":string` the type of the device used by the patient

-If a device with the given identifier already exists, the existing device will be overwritten.

 **Response**

 - `201 Created` on success